internavenue/dockerfiles/centos-zeppelin/README.md

 $ docker build -t="internavenue/centos-zeppelin" .
 ```

-Alternately, you can run the following if you have *GNU Make* installed...
+Alternately, you can run the following if you have *GNU Make* installed and if you'd like to build Zeppelin with an external Spark pre-built or custom build.
+By default, the Makefile choses an external pre-built Spark package.

 ```
 $ make